Pisces (astrology): In the arts

 Venus exalted in Pisces is representative of divine love in the first canto of Dante's Purgatorio.
 Pisces is the subject of Luca Della Robbia's 15th century Plate with the Month of February.
 They are also the subject of one of Elizabeth Barrett Browning's poetic works:

 In popular culture

 In the January 1970 edition of the Avengers (No. 72), the supervillain group Zodiac introduced the member "Pisces" whose abilities allowed him to live underwater, which included fins, scales and gills.

 In the 1979 sports fantasy film The Fish That Saved Pittsburgh, the fictitious basketball team the "Pittsburgh Pythons" turn to astrology after a continuous losing streak, and fill the roster with players born under the astrological sign of Pisces.
 They are reborn as the "Pittsburgh Pisces" and enter into a championship.

-Nirvana's song "Heart-Shaped Box" from their 1993 album In Utero begins with lead singer Kurt Cobain singing "She eyes me like a Pisces when I am weak...."

-In 1994 The Smashing Pumpkins released Pisces Iscariot, an album of B-sides.
-The album has gone platinum in the United States and contained a cover of the Fleetwood Mac song Landslide, which reached #30 on the billboard charts.

-The Ukrainian metal band Jinjer released a song named "Pisces" on their 2016 album "King of Everything".
+Oscar J. Kambly, inventor of Goldfish crackers, designed the cracker's signature fish shape as a tribute to his wife, a Pisces.